Spousal Maintenance in Arizona

 Arizona law attempts to balance these interests.
 The state legislature has built numerous considerations into the spousal maintenance laws, and as of July 2023, there are finally Spousal Maintenance Guidelines and a calculation used for spousal maintenance awards outlined in ARS 25-319 Maintenance.

-Before the court adopted the Self-Sufficiency Calculator, spousal maintenance was one of the most-litigated issue in a divorce.
-Even with the new guidelines, Spousal maintenance is not automatic, and it is an extremely complex issue.
+Before the court adopted the Self-Sufficiency Calculator, spousal maintenance was one of the most-litigated issues in a divorce.
+Even with the new guidelines, spousal maintenance is not automatic, and it is an extremely complex issue.
 The calculation has taken a once gray area and attempted to solidify the standards.
-If you think your divorce is one in which spousal maintenance may be an issue, we urge you to consult with an attorney to understand the new rules.
+If you think your divorce is one in which spousal maintenance may be an issue, we urge you to consult with an attorney to understand the rules.

 Some Questions to Consider: